 The Maryland Office of International Investment and Trade provides support to Maryland companies planning to enter new foreign markets or advance their export sales in their companies' existing foreign markets.
 The team includes foreign representatives in 18 countries and in-house regional reps who can provide advice on exporting.
 Services the International team provides include:

 - Assisting Maryland companies in marketing their products and services abroad

 - Assessing requirements for export documentation

 - Planning and executing foreign trade shows and targeted missions

 - Arranging networking opportunities and business-to-business meetings

 The ExportMD Program helps to offset some of the costs of marketing internationally for Maryland's small and mid-sized companies.
-Maryland companies that receive an ExportMD Award are eligible for up to $5,000 in reimbursement for expenses associated with an international marketing project and can also receive up to 40 hours of assistance from the Maryland Department of Commerce's trade experts located in nine countries around the globe.
+Maryland companies that receive an ExportMD Award are eligible for up to $5,000 in reimbursement for expenses associated with an international marketing project.
+The program is funded in part through a Cooperative Agreement with the U.S. Small Business Administration.

 - Have business operations in Maryland and be in good standing with the Maryland Department of Assessments and Taxation;

 - Has been in existence for at least one year;